Enriched categories of correspondences and characteristic classes of singular varieties: Cobordism bicycles of vector bundles and Baum--Fulton--MacPherson's Todd classes

-where vector bundles are considered as locally free sheaves on $V$, which are coherent on a complex algebraic variety.
+Here a vector bundle is considered as a locally free sheaf, thus a coherent sheaf.
 We will treat this aspect in a different paper.
-Here we just remark that the $D^b\op{Coh}$-analogue of the above Proposition \ref{pro-sm} is as follows:
+Here we just remark that the $D^b\op{Coh}$-analogue of the above Proposition \ref{pro-sm} is as follows: {